benradstone/wandisco-documentation/docs/help/variables.md

 - Example of value: `hdp_2_6_5`
 - Example of usage: `service fusion-ihc-server-<ihc-version> restart`
-- Where to find: `/etc/init.d` directory on the Fusion server.
+- Where to find: `/etc/init.d` directory on the LiveData Plane server.

 ### &lt;fusion-version&gt;

-The version of WANdisco Fusion, this may include the distribution version within the value.
+The version of LiveData Plane, this may include the distribution version within the value.

 - Example of value: `2.14.2.2.2.6.5`
 - Example of usage: `ls -l /opt/cloudera/parcels/FUSION-<fusion-version>-cdh5.16.1-el7/lib/`